department-of-veterans-affairs/LEAF/docs/InstallationConfiguration.md

 Dev mode: Log in to container and run the command:

-npm run dev-vue
+npm run dev

 webpack will watch for changes to /docker/vue-app/src **Remember to build for production if src files have been edited**

 Production mode: Log in to container and run the command:

-npm run build-vue
+npm run build

 webpack will build to /libs/js/vue-dest